Practical Social-Emotional Learning Strategies to Reduce Adolescent Bullying

 Wednesday, April 24, 2019, 4-5pm ET

 Bullying is a pervasive problem among adolescents, but many of the most successful prevention strategies used with younger children just don't work with tweens and teens.
 Don't despair!
-In this webinar we will explore what bullying looks like among adolescents and how a focus on social-emotional learning creates a safe and supportive environment, strong adult-adolescent relationships, and reduces online and real-world bullying and conflict.
+In this webinar we will explore what bullying looks like among adolescents and how a focus on social-emotional learning creates a safe and supportive environment, builds strong adult-adolescent relationships, and reduces online and real-world bullying and conflict.

 After registering, you will receive a confirmation email containing information about joining the webinar.